5505 East Washington Street,

 In the early-1980’s, the theater reopened for about two years as the Zenon I Theater, showing second run movies and having some live performances.

-In 1987, the theater was purchased by a group of Irvington businessmen and reopened in October 1987 as the Irving Theater.
+In 1987, the theater was purchased by a group of Irvington businessmen and reopened November 20, 1987 as the Irving Theater.
 The Irving Theater again achieved great success this time as a foreign and art movie theater, many nights filling to capacity.

 Closing in 1994, and sold at auction and there were several attempts to find a suitable reuse.
 The theater reopened in December 2008 as an entertainment destination hosting national touring and local musicians as well as locally produced and old-time movies.